 Instead, it makes it really easy for you to lie to yourself.
 You tell yourself that this person really does love you but is afraid of being hurt.
 The poor thing!
 If only you could convince him or her that you are a gentle soul utterly incapable of causing pain.
 If only you could prove your trustworthiness, your dedication.
 You will win him over!
 You will make her see!
 You will!

 You lie awake at night replaying the happy scenes between you.
 You remember the tender way she looked at you while you recited your lines from the Third Grade Christmas pageant over a candlelit dinner.
 You bring to mind the yielding fullness of his lower lip as you kissed him on the beach.
 Surely this person loves you!
 Why must they live in such terror of loving and be loved?

 And so it goes.
-You become caught up in believing that someone who doesnt love you really does, blinding yourself to opportunities for meeting a person who will truly make you happy.
+You become caught up in believing that someone who doesn't love you really does, blinding yourself to opportunities to meet a person who will truly make you happy.

 Tell the person to bug off.
 Just as you must cease contact with the object of your affection, he or she must cease contact with you.
-Tell this person youre not ready to be friends and you dont know if you ever will.
+Tell this person you're not ready to be friends and you don't know if you ever will be.
 Any patronizing emails they send inquiring to your well-being will be left unread and marked as SPAM.